sanemi07/devHub/Readme.md

 # DevHub

-DevHub is a full-stack web application that provides user authentication (including Google OAuth), profile management, and secure file uploads using Cloudinary.
+DevHub is a full-stack web application that provides user authentication (including Google OAuth), profile management, posting, and secure file uploads using Cloudinary.
 The backend is built with Node.js, Express, and MongoDB.

 ## Features

 - User registration and login with JWT authentication
 - Google OAuth 2.0 login
-- Profile management (including profile picture upload/change and bio update)
+- Profile management (profile picture upload/change and bio update)
+- Create, edit, delete, and fetch posts (with optional image)
 - Secure password hashing with bcrypt
 - File uploads with Multer and Cloudinary integration
 - Modular code structure with controllers, services, and middlewares